andrewbackdev/graphql-apollo-nexus/README.md

 ### 4. Notes

-Installed Nexus does not support subscriptions with installed libraries version
+1. Installed Nexus does not support subscriptions with installed libraries version
+2. This is not a production sample.
+For production need to configure dynamic DB connection, environments, build, migrations etc